LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-28-rejection-sampling.md

 And that's the basic idea of [Rejection Sampling](https://en.wikipedia.org/wiki/Rejection_sampling).

-This base form is obviously extremely inefficient as producing exact representative samples unlike Inverse Transform Sampling.
+This base form is obviously extremely inefficient at producing exact representative samples as opposed to Inverse Transform Sampling.
 However, it is easier to implement for multi-dimensional distributions and when you can't rigorously normalise the PDF (either due to dimensionality or stability).
-The only requirement is that you have some $$M$$ such that $$PDF(x)<M$$ for all $$x$$.
+The only requirement is that you have some $$M$$ such that $$PDF(x)<M*f(x)$$ where $$g(x)$$ is your proposal distribution (so far, a uniform distribution which is just a constant value) for all $$x$$.
 In the previous case $$M=1$$, but we could also have used 2 or anything higher if we wanted, it would just be less efficient as we would be wasting more samples.

 <div style="text-align: center;">
   <img